 As the federal agency whose mission is to ensure the fair and impartial administration of justice for all Americans, the Department of Justice is committed to fostering a diverse and inclusive work environment.
 To build and retain a workforce that reflects the diverse experiences and perspectives of the American people, we welcome applicants from the many communities, identities, races, ethnicities, backgrounds, abilities, religions, and cultures of the United States who share our commitment to public service.

-The U.S. Attorney's office is seeking one or more qualified candidates to join the office as Assistant U.S. Attorneys.
+The U.S. Attorney's office is seeking one or more qualified candidates to join the office as an Assistant U.S. Attorney.
 Civil Division Assistant U.S. Attorneys represent the United States, federal agencies, and federal employees in a wide variety of civil cases.
 Defensive practice areas include personal injury and wrongful death, employment discrimination, constitutional torts, medical malpractice, and immigration.
 Affirmative practice areas include the investigation and prosecution of civil actions under statutes such as the False Claims Act, Controlled Substances Act, and Americans with Disabilities Act.
 Our Civil Division represents the United States, its agencies, officers, and employees in civil actions in the Southern District of California and at the Ninth Circuit.
 Responsibilities will increase and assignments will become more complex as your training and experience progress.
-Prior experience in medical malpractice and immigration are preferred.
 As needed, additional positions may be filled using this announcement.

 Effective oral and written communications as well as presentations to a wide variety of internal and external organizational groups are required.